Sidor som bilder

 ePub

-a prologue of his own or something like one: O here he comes to his tryal, at all adventures: for my part I wish him a good deliverance.
+a prologue of his own or fomething like one: O here he comes to his tryal, at all adventures: for my part I with him a good deliverance.

 [Exeunt Mr. Bright and Mr. Bowen.